Fire and rescue services

 Full travel advice: Local contacts

-Violent crime is widespread in El Salvador, including in the capital San Salvador.
-Incidents include:
+Violent crime is widespread in El Salvador.
+This includes:

 Police and law enforcement can't always respond to the high levels of crime.